 So if you have some cardboard boxes on the scrap heap, disused clothes that no longer need their zips and buttons and a few other recyclables like magazines, scrap paper and even a redundant ball of yarn, then you have everything you need to get crafty.

-Recycled Cardboard Owl Craft: Materials and Supplies
+Recycled Cardboard Owl Craft: Materials

+Step 1.
 To begin, create the canvas.
 Cut out a large oval shape from the cardboard, making the ‘head’ area slightly larger than the bottom.
 This will become the owl’s body.

+Step 2.
 Decorate the body of the owl, either with paint or pieces of magazine, or both!